Cabbage vs Broccoli - Health impact and Nutrition Comparison

-The most common type of broccoli is the calabrese broccoli named after Calabria, Italy, while other types like sprouting broccoli are different in their color, it can be white or purple with more heads and many thin stems.
-Cabbage has also some types of cultivars, which includes the savoy which has curly leaves, tender texture, and mild taste, spring greens which appear sliced or steamed and are loose headed, green with graduating color from light to dark green with pointy heads, red with smooth leaves, white with pale green leaves.
+The most common type of broccoli is the calabrese broccoli, named after Calabria, Italy.
+While other types like sprouting broccoli are different in color, the calabrese can be white or purple with more heads and many thin stems.

 In this article, we are going to discuss green cabbage and calabrese broccoli.

-As most of the vegetables, cabbage and broccoli are mainly composed of water, but the numbers are different, for cabbage it’s 92.2 g and for broccoli 89.3 g per 100g.
+Like most vegetables, cabbage and broccoli are mainly composed of water, but the numbers are different.
+That number is 92.2% for cabbage and 89.3% for broccoli.

-Being vegetables, broccoli and cabbage are foods with low amounts of calories, but the cabbage contains a bit less than broccoli, about 25 kcal per 100g.
+Like most vegetables, broccoli and cabbage are low in calories, but cabbage contains fewer calories than broccoli, about 25 kcal per 100g.

 Protein and Fats

-Cabbage is the absolute winner in total lipid composition, per 100 g it contains about 0.1 g, whether in the case of broccoli it is about 0.37 g.
-This also relates to the protein composition, cabbage contains about 1.28 g, while broccoli a bit more, about 2.82 g per 100g.
+Cabbage is the absolute winner in total fat composition.
+Per 100g, it contains about 0.1g, whereas, in the case of broccoli, it is about 0.37g.
+Broccoli is also higher in protein; cabbage contains about 1.28g, while broccoli a bit more, 2.82g per 100g.

-Cabbage and broccoli contain about the same number of carbohydrates, but broccoli contains slightly more than cabbage, about 6.64 g per 100g.
-Talking about fiber, both vegetables contain almost the same amount.
-In the case of the sugars, broccoli contains twice less than cabbage, 1.7 g per 100g.
+Cabbage and broccoli contain about the same number of carbohydrates, but broccoli contains slightly more than cabbage, about 6.64g per 100g.

-Broccoli wins the mineral competition too, it contains more potassium, calcium, phosphorus, sodium, and iron.
+Broccoli wins the mineral competition as well, containing more potassium, calcium, phosphorus, sodium, and iron.

-Broccoli and cabbage are rich in certain micronutrients and vitamins, further, we will discuss their impact on human health.
+Broccoli and cabbage are rich in certain micronutrients and vitamins.
+Below, we will discuss their impact on human health.